fergiemcdowall/solrstrap/README.md

 This _probably_ makes solrstrap the fastest available rendering engine for Solr.

-##How do I make it work?
+##Installation, How do I make it work?
+Optionally edit SERVERROOT in /js/solrstrap.js to point to the "select" endpoint of your solr instance

-Simply clone this project and click on /solrstrap.html.
+Click on /solrstrap.html.

 Thats it.

 ##What is Solrstrap made of?
 Solr strap is lovingly crafted from [Bootstrap](http://twitter.github.com/bootstrap/) and [Handlebars](http://handlebarsjs.com).